AhmadHasanAri/CSharpProjects/README.md

 YellOrWhisper:

-Yells or whispers an input
+Yells or whispers an input;